| The Brechner ReportVolume 21, Number 10

 branches as they adopted rules and laws affecting access to government information stored

+on computers.
 Prof. Chance has published articles on cameras in the courtroom

 and the use of gag orders in courts.
 She and I have worked with two of our graduate